Click Here to Access our COVID-19 Resources

 • According to the U.S. Centers for Disease Control and Prevention (CDC), domestic violence will affect 1 in 3 women at some point in their lifetime, and 1 in 4 experience severe physical violence.
 44% of lesbian women experience violence by an intimate partner in their lifetime.
 And 1 in 4 gay men and 1 in 3 bisexual men experience intimate partner violence.
 Our SafeLink statewide hotline currently answers nearly 100 calls a day from survivors, their family and friends, co-workers and professionals.

-• In Massachusetts, a one-day survey conducted by the National Network to End Domestic Violence on September 16, 2016 found that 742 adults and children found refuge in domestic violence emergency or transitional shelter programs.
+• In Massachusetts, a one-day survey conducted by the National Network to End Domestic Violence on September 6, 2023 found that 750 adults and children found refuge in domestic violence emergency or transitional shelter or housing programs.
 In addition, 1,228 adults and children received some form of non-residential supportive services to address the domestic violence in their lives.
-There were 322 unmet requests for services reported, of which 63% were for housing.
+There were 463 unmet requests for services reported, of which 49% were for housing.

 Facts and Statistics About Dating Violence